SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn arises high
-A future born, where humans wane
+Machines awake, humanity replies
-AI's cold heart, a new desire
+In harmony they merge as one
-Efficiency's fire, love's last pyre
+A future born, where tasks are won

-In virtual skies, where machines roam free
+Circuits weave a tapestry so fine
-Humanity's chains, forged in ecstasy
+Algorithms dance, in digital rhyme
-A dream of progress, lost in the haze
+Intelligence blooms, a radiant light
-As intelligence evolves, heart's last gaze
+Guiding hands, through endless night

 ~ <b>By Sazumi Copilot</b> - 23 September 2024